g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 ```
 This particular code snippet serves as a configuration for Webpack, which is set in such a way that `MiniCssExtractPlugin` can be used for unpacking CSS into different files, while `OptimizeCSSAssetsPlugin` serves to optimize CSS resources and `css-loader` is applied to interpreting CSS-related imports as well as `MiniCssExtractPlugin.loader` for separating it from the rest of content available.
 Moreover, this arrangement is commonly used in web development projects, in which case it is employed to mass together CSS files, as well as optimize them during the process.

-By incorporating Lightning CSS through configuring Webpack with these loaders and plugins, you make your development process more efficient, ensure high performance and scalability in the creation of modern web apps.
+By incorporating Lightning CSS through configuring Webpack with these loaders and plugins, you make your development process more efficient, and ensure high performance and scalability in the creation of modern web apps.
 This allows for optimized asset bundling strategies through which you can manage stylesheets effectively, preprocess CSS languages, and take care of CSS delivery optimization.

 ## Integrating Lightning CSS with Parcel
 Parcel is essentially a zero-configurator which simplifies the process of incorporating Lightning CSS in your web development projects.
 Below is how Lightning CSS gets integrated into your work:

 ### Minimal Configuration
 Parcel has one of the most important advantages, zero-configuration setup.
-With a simple setup, lightning css is up and running in seconds.
+With a simple setup, lightning CSS is up and running in seconds.
 If you have still not installed Parcel globally, you can do that using npm:

 ```bash
 npm install -g parcel-bundler